sunfounder/davinci-kit-for-raspberry-pi/docs/source/remote_desktop.rst

 **Step 1**

-You need to install the **VNC Viewer** on personal computer.
+You need to download and install the `VNC Viewer <https://www.realvnc.com/en/connect/download/viewer/>`_ on personal computer.
 After the installation is done, open it.

 **Step 2**